What Happens If You Fail An ISO Audit? Here’s Our Guide On What To Do After

 All ISO Management System Standards are an actual document developed by the International Organisation for Standardisation (ISO) detailing the standard’s clauses and requirements.
 We highly recommend that you purchase your chosen standard(s) document, to fully understand the requirements for successful implementation and audit results.
 Visit Standards Australia to search for and purchase a copy of your chosen standard(s).

-What happens when you fail an ISO Certification Audit?
+What happens if you fail an ISO Audit?

 If your business fails your Certification audit, it can have various consequences depending on the specific circumstances and the severity of the failures.
 Here are some possible outcomes: